cloned2k16/FlatEarth/README.md

 ### NOTICE
 please note that here the point isn't to measure anything ,
-even if, could be made too by using same Math ..
+even if, could be possible too by using same Math ad some accurate camera sensor ..
 the actual point is DISPROVE that Earth is a little Blue Ball,
 and the Math error of Expected vs Observed is so..
 BIG that,
 actually you don't even need Math at all, once you get it ..